Tai folk religion: Khwan

-Baci or Su Khwan: At certain special occasions during the course of an individual's life, such as before a pending marriage, a job change, or at other times of high uncertainty, certain Baci (ບາສີ, /[bàː.sǐː]/, บายศรี, /[bāːj.sǐː]/) ceremonies are sometimes performed for the benefit of an individual, with the aim of properly re-binding such "khwan" body-spirits back to one's body, as the unintentional loosening of such bonds is believed to possibly risk illness or harm.
+At certain special occasions during the course of an individual's life, such as a pending marriage, a job change, or other times of high uncertainty, certain Baci (ບາສີ, /[bàː.sǐː]/, บายศรีสู่ขวัญ, /[baːi̯.sǐː.sùː.kʰwán]/) ceremonies are sometimes performed for the benefit of an individual, with the aim of properly re-binding such "khwan" body-spirits back to one's body, as the unintentional loosening of such bonds is believed to possibly risk illness or harm.
 The baci rite calls on all thirty-two khwan to return to one's self to bestow health, prosperity, and well-being on the affected participant.
 During such ceremonies, cotton strings are often tied around a participant's wrists to keep the spirits in place.
 The baci ceremony can also be performed to welcome guests to one's home, before and after making a long trip, as a curing ritual or after recovery from an illness.
 The rite is also the central ritual for both the Lao Loum wedding ceremony and for the naming ceremony of a newborn child.

-Min-Khwan: Khwan culture is an essential part of the Thai culture.
-Thai people has the tradition of Min-khwan that's notion of prosperity and luck.
-The word Min is also used by Tai Daeng people (Red Tai) that's alternative to Khwan.